-Pursuant to policy, membership in a UTHealth registered student organization is limited to only students, faculty, and staff of any one or more UTHealth schools or operating units.
+Pursuant to policy, membership in a UTHealth registered student organization is limited to only students, faculty, and staff of UTHealth.
 The organization may not suggest or imply that it is acting with the authority or as an agency of UTHealth or UT System.